 Volunteer Engagement

-Involve community members in resilience efforts
+Involve community members in planning efforts

 Knowledge Sharing